phili67/ecclesiacrm/Documentation/doc-en/docs/user-guide/doc-dev/doc-plugins/start.md

 1\.
 For translations

-- For the PHP code: We don't use `gettext` but with dgettext and an associated domain `dgettext("messages-NewsDashboard", "News")` and we work with separate po code for each plugin to avoid conflicts.
+- For the PHP code: We don't use `gettext` but with `dgettext` and an associated domain `dgettext("messages-NewsDashboard", "News")` and we work with separate po code for each plugin to avoid conflicts.
-- For the JS code: We use `i18next.t('News Title', {ns: 'NewsDashboard'})` with `namespace` also.
+- For the JS code: We use `i18next.t('News Title', {ns: 'NewsDashboard'})` with the same `namespace` also.

 2\.
 For specialized propel code or classes, the autoload must be done manually

 Tip :

-- never use `composer dump-autoload` it will not work when loading the plugin via the plugin manager
+- for plugins, you never have to use `composer dump-autoload` it will not work when installing the plugin via the plugin manager inside EcclesiaCRM.
 - So you have to work around the problem like this:

 ```